latent-to/developer-docs/docs/learn/synchronized-halving.md

 ---
-title: "Synchronized Halving for Dynamic TAO"
+title: "Token Halvings Problem and Solution"
 ---

-# Synchronized Halving for Dynamic TAO
+# Token Halvings Problem and Solution

 This page explains the motivation for synchronizing ALPHA emission halvings with the global TAO halving schedule, in plain language without requiring any math.